virtual-labs/exp-linear-harmonic-oscillator-dei/experiment/theory.md

 ### 6. Coherent States

-**Coherent states** are special quantum states that most closely resemble classical harmonic oscillation.
+**Coherent states** are special quantum states that most closely resemble classical harmonic oscillations.
 They are characterized by:

 - Minimum uncertainty product: **ΔxΔp = ℏ/2**
 - The probability density oscillates back and forth like a classical particle